 - Technology skills to use and analyze data effectively

 Ensure you are attracting the best talent to stay competitive in your market.
 If you lack the internal resources to accomplish this or your market simply does not produce this talent, an outside revenue cycle management firm may help in developing your employee’s skill sets in the above areas.

 Understanding the relationship between patient experience and financial results is essential at every level of the organization.
 Educating front-line staff will help create value for patients and payers alike.
-Keeping perspective on the strategic execution of the value-based initiatives keep all staff focused on the high level priorities and goals that are outlined in the plan.
+Keeping perspective on the strategic execution of the value-based initiatives keeps all staff focused on the high-level priorities and goals that are outlined in the plan.

 For revenue cycle leaders project planning is useless unless it is grounded in implementation details—this includes where to obtain the needed resources and how they will be managed.